M1ch43lV/3cqsbot/README.md

-# Based on TBMoonWalker's 3CQSBot v2.1.4-alpha script - Improved by M1ch43l with adding following features v.2.6.0-beta
+# Based on TBMoonWalker's 3CQSBot v2.1.4-alpha script - Improved by M1ch43l with adding following features v.2.6.1-beta

 2022.09.24:

 1. New midnight statistics implemented including mean profit per day/month/year and ROI for single- and multibot
+2. Added processing of Top10 and Top50 3cqs signals

 2022.09.14: